Getting Started with MaxTAF

 - Javascript

-MXML is MaxTAF Cloud’s custom language that uses XML tags and makes it easier for non-developers to write code.
+MXML is MaxTAF Cloud’s custom language that uses XML tags and makes it easier for the person who is not a developer to actually write code.
 MXML transpiles into Java code which is then compiled.
 You can read in depth about MXML in the MXML section of the developers guide.

-Java is a standard language for writing test cases.
-You can also use custom .jar or third party libraries inside your test case.
+Java is a standard language for writing cases.
+You can also use custom .jar or third party libraries within your case.

 Python is minimal and doesn’t have the need for compilation.
 It also supports custom or third party libraries.

-Javascript is somewhere between Java and Python and also doesn’t need to be compiled.
+Javascript is somewhere between Java/Python and also doesn’t need to be compiled.

-Workspace gives you access to your project's file structure.
-From the workspace you can:
+The File system gives you access to your project's file structure.
+From the file system you can:

 - View and Edit files